swamp-lang/website/content/internal/_index.md

   2. Wrap the content in a scope `{...}`

   3. For fixed-size structures (like struct fields, tuples), trailing comma is optional.

+### Memory-Safe Semantic Confusion (Identity confusion)

+**Guarantees (Always):**

+- ✅ Memory safe --- no buffer overflows, no out-of-bounds writes
+- ✅ No dangling pointers --- references can't outlive their memory
+- ✅ No wild pointers --- references can't point to arbitrary/uninitialized memory
+- ✅ No process corruption --- can't write outside your process space
+- ✅ Correct alignment --- types maintain their alignment requirements
+- ✅ No crashes or panics from memory errors

+**Possible Issues (And can *only* happen within a scoped borrow):**

+- ⚠️ Logic errors --- reading/writing data that's semantically wrong
+- ⚠️ Identity confusion --- reference points to different logical entity than expected
+- ⚠️ Stale data --- seeing old values after logical deletion
+- ⚠️ But still deterministic --- bugs are reproducible, not random

+Every reference in Swamp is constructed through controlled binding expressions (`with`, `when`, `loops`), so you literally cannot create a wild pointer.
+You can't:

+- Cast an integer to a pointer
+- Take an address of arbitrary memory
+- Create uninitialized pointers
+- Have null pointers